gabornovak/MovieApp/README.md

 **A Plugin creates a notification.**

-This is a system dependent problem, because the notification creation is the delivery system's job.
+This is a system dependent problem, because the notification creation is the delivery mechanism's job.
 However the logic will ask for it but it has nothing to do with the implementation itself.
 An other example is a [ConnectionPlugin](https://raw.githubusercontent.com/gabornovak/MovieApp/master/logic/src/main/java/hu/gabornovak/movieapp/logic/plugin/ConnectionPlugin.java) to decide, there is a valid internet connection or not.

 ### Gateway